gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 lighter than she expected,
 but the big rotor turned so easily in her hands that she couldn't get a decent grip.

-Finally she had it out and up on top of a rain barrel.
+Finally she managed to prop it up on top of a rain barrel.
 She tightened the straps as far as they would go and slid her arms through them, then snapped the belt shut around her waist.